PabloMarrtinez/repo-helm/doc/README.md

 > [!NOTE]
 > If the app needs to be changed beyond the configuration, it is necessary to deploy a new image and update it in the `portal-deployment.yml file.

+> [!IMPORTANT]
+For local deployment use server-local.js instead of server.js as it bypasses SSL certificate.